solarkennedy/sensu-training/introduction/lectures/Installing Uchiwa - The Sensu Dashboard/README.md

 ## Installing Uchiwa

+Welcome to the lecture on installing a Sensu dashboard.

 Sensu doesn't come with a dashboard.
 Surprised?
 You should not be.

 It is refreshing to me that Sensu *doesn't* presume to provide a dashboard and